-The tables submitted as part of the application such as impacts, cost, and mailing list spreadsheets are to be submitted in Adobe Acrobat (\.pdf) as well as Microsoft Excel spreadsheets.
+The tables submitted as part of the application such as impacts, cost, and mailing list spreadsheets are to be submitted in Adobe Acrobat (.pdf) as well as Microsoft Excel spreadsheets.
 All documents that are part of the application must be submitted to ERF directly, not as documents that are attachments to (embedded within) a single PDF.
-Mailing lists as part of the application should be submitted to the ERF.
+Mailing lists as part of the application should not be submitted to the Electronic Records Filing (ERF) system.
+Rather, submit mailing lists to the docket's case coordinator via email or the PSC's secure file transfer protocol site.2.